- Books, Literature, and Writing

 Its been so long since I have come in here.
 Finishing UNI this year was traumatic and with other things happening wiped out my wish to read anything let alone write on it.
 Gradually though I found that I fancied a good read but I had to re-start light.
 John Connolly and others of that kind.
 There were a couple of classics though and I am on the way with two others - not quite at the same time.
 I found an old copy of Child 44 by Tom Rob Smith in 2008.
 Chilling stuff though.
 A beautiful read followed 'The dog who Dared to Dream' It was simply beautiful.
 It would be lovely to meet Sun-Mi Hwang.
 Glorious simple lovely writing and a clear classic.

 I am so busy with UNI that reading outside the course has been difficult.
-I read Hard Times at last - I would not say one of his best but a good read nevertheless.
+I read Hard Times at last - I would not say one of Dickens' best but a good read nevertheless.
 The odd moment I'm filling in with my first Robert Harris - Archangel.
 Could just about be true in Russia I guess.